 In the first step, we worked out the concept and the basic technology to run “Document Swarm Learning” in an automated way.
 We created countless innovations, not quite all of which we have in today’s product.
 Also, other components were created, quasi-incidentally, which do not have so much to do with our mission.
 One example is a system that uses machine learning to assign bookings to business cases and generate booking records in large companies with hundreds of bank accounts.
 Or a component that turns machine-generated documents into poor-quality documents (I know that sounds absurd, but it is actually very helpful).

-Step 2: Work out platform and ecosystem, enable revenue streams
+Step 2: Working out platform and ecosystem, enabling revenue streams

 In the second step, we put together Swarm Learning, automation, and the business model into Parashift as we currently know it.
 The offering focuses on: